NicelyCla/Product-Master/README.md

 To visit all the pages correctly, you must log in with at least one user for each category.

 ### The root user:
-- You can view sales and purchase invoices depending on the category and time frame indicated.
+- Can view sales and purchase invoices depending on the category and time frame indicated.
 - Can view, edit and delete users and suppliers.
 - Can view, add, edit and delete products.